Rescaling Algorithms for Linear Conic Feasibility

-\subsubsection{Amortized Maximum Support Image Algorithm}
+\subsection{Amortized Maximum Support Image Algorithm}

-Analogously to the kernel setting, we now improve the running time of the above described algorithm by a factor $m$.
+Analogously to the kernel setting, we now improve the running time of the Basic Maximum Support Image Algorithm (Section~\ref{sec:image-max}) by a factor $m$.
 The Maximum Support Image Algorithm (Algorithm ~\ref{alg:dual-alg-maxsup}) maintains a set $T$ of indices with the property $T^*\subseteq T$.
 The set $T$ is initialized as $T=[n]$, and we remove an index $a_k$ once we conclude that $k\notin T^*$.
 The algorithm terminates with a solution $\bar y$ such that $a^\T_k \bar y>0$ for all $i\in T$ and $a^\T_k \bar y=0$ for all $i\notin T$, verifying $T=T^*$ at termination.
 We maintain $r$ as the number of rows of $A$ throughout the algorithm.
 As in the full support case, we assume that initially the matrix has full row rank; this will be preserved throughout the reduction steps.

 {\textbf{Input:}} {\textbf{Output:}}

 \begin{theorem} Let the matrix $A\in \Z^{m\times n}$ have $\rk(A)=m$, and encoding length $L$.
 Algorithm~\ref{alg:dual-alg-maxsup} finds a maximum support solution to $A^\T y\ge 0$ in $O\left(m^2n^2\cdot L\right)$ arithmetic operations.
 Using the Smoothed Perceptron of \cite{Pena-Soheili-smooth} or the Mirror Prox method of \cite{Yu-Karzan-Carbonell} instead of von Neumann requires $O\left(m^3n\sqrt{\log n} \cdot L\right)$ arithmetic operations. \end{theorem}